min2ha/ukwa-site/content/target/59696/index.en.md

   "subject": "Open Access Repositories"
 }

-# Research Explorer | The University of Manchester

 The University of Manchester's research has real-world impact beyond academia.
 We are at the forefront of the search for solutions to some of the world's most pressing problems, seeking to be a global force for positive change.